mbasagoitia/yale-library-project/README.md

 The first line is the division number; this expresses the original medium of the work.
 The second line consists of the composer's Cutter number.
 The third line describes the piece in hand: a species title indication, such as ov for overture; the first letter of the title, if distinctive; an opus or thematic catalogue number.
-The fourth line is the first letter of the editor's or publisher's name, whichever is more appropriate to accurate description of the volumne in hand.
+The fourth line is the first letter of the editor's or publisher's name, whichever is more appropriate to accurate description of the volume in hand.

 For example: